-Adjusting the cutting height may bring you into contact with the moving blade, causing serious injury.
+Adjusting the cutting height could bring your hands into contact with a moving blade and result in serious injury.

-- Shut off the engine and wait for all moving parts to stop. - Do not put your fingers under the housing when adjusting the cutting height.
+- Shut off the engine and wait for all moving parts to stop before adjusting the cutting height. - Do not put your fingers under the housing when adjusting the cutting height.